moliveme/LeetCode/README.md

 6. 6-two-sum

 Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.
+Complete: solution with O(n^2).
+Incomplete: solution with O(nlogn).